Olympus E-450 vs E-510

 - More modern: Reflects 2 years of technical progress since the E-510 launch.

-Advantages of the Olympus E-510:
+Arguments in favor of the Olympus E-510:

 - Longer lasting: Gets more shots (750 versus 500) out of a single battery charge.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in March 2007).